2022 visit by Nancy Pelosi to Taiwan: Aftermath

 In mid-August 2022, the U.S. announced formal trade negotiations with Taiwan.
 On June 1, 2023, the U.S. and Taiwan signed the first agreement under the U.S.-Taiwan Initiative on 21st Century Trade which was launched in June 2022.

 At the ASEAN Foreign Ministers' Meetings in August 2022, ASEAN and individual member states of ASEAN reiterated their support of the One China policy.

 After Pelosi's visit, China began to expand its military presence in the area, using the visit as justification to establish a new status quo in the Taiwan Strait.
 Taiwanese Foreign Minister Joseph Wu denounced Chinese military exercises a "serious provocation", while Chinese Foreign Ministry spokesman Wang Wenbin called China's military response to the Pelosi's visit as "justified" to protect territorial integrity.

 On April 5, 2023, President Tsai Ing-wen met with then US House of Representatives Speaker Kevin McCarthy and a bipartisan group of Congressional leaders at the Ronald Reagan Presidential Library in Simi Valley, California, followed by a joint press conference.

+Jake Sullivan, who served as the National Security Advisor under the Biden administration from 2021 to 2025, commented on a podcast interview in November 2025 that "the cost to Taiwan of that visit far exceeded the benefit to Taiwan of that visit" because it led to "substantive changes in Taiwan's immediate environment to the negative; on the positive side, kind of some symbolism".